 Does setting the naked domain (non-www) as your preferred domain affect SEO?

 The short, and nearly unanimous, answer is no. Having www.domain.com or domain.com set as your preferred domain will not directly impact SEO, providing you have proper canonicalization and 301 redirects set up.

 The long and more technical answer is that, setting your naked domain as your preferred domain may cause significant issues in the long run.
 Your site may be small and uncomplicated today, but down the track when your business takes off and your website becomes more complicated, you’ll potentially regret the naked domain as your canonical location.
 Here are a few examples of potential complications if you choose non-www over the traditional www.

 - Naked domains cannot have CNAME records.
 An example where this would be relevant is if you have a failing server, and you need to transfer to a healthy server using the DNS CNAME records, you wouldn’t be able to with a naked domain.

 - Potential restrictions and issues with cookies.
 Mainly this would be an issue with websites with subdomains, like a blog for example.
 Or websites that have a static subdomain for one reason or another.

 - You’ll have more flexibility with your DNS with the WWW version.
 If you’re really curious to dive into the technical bits, there’s a great discussion here about this specific topic.

-If I switch my canonical domain location from non-www to www, will this affect my current back link profile?
+If I switch from non-www to www, will this affect my current backlink profile?

-In our research, we discovered that the digital community is still quite split, even in 2016.
+In our research, we discovered that the digital community is still quite split.
 There are entire websites dedicated to the arguments both for and against www, in fact.
 However, everyone seems to agree that you should pick one version and stick with it.
-And most seem to agree that if you have a complicated website or plan to have one down the road, a safer route would be to go the ‘old fashioned’ route and don’t ditch the www.
+Most seem to agree that if you have a complicated website or plan to have one down the road, a safer route would be to go the ‘old-fashioned’ route and not to ditch the www.